Advice > Product management

 Part 3: Your questions

-Finally, your interviewer will usually provide some time at the end of your interview for you to ask them questions.
-You should plan a few questions to ask your interviewers in advance, in order to gain insight and make a good impression.
+Finally, your interviewer will usually provide some time at the end of your interview for your questions.
+You should prepare a few in advance, in order to gain insight and make a good impression.

 This is a great opportunity for you to demonstrate that you've done your homework and that you're excited about the type of work you'd be involved in as an APM.